SDGforskning/sdg-strings/README.md

 An early description of these approaches can be found in [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).

 ## Current status and planned changes?
-We have finished a version 1 that can be used for nine of the SDGs (Web of Science syntax) (see "Releases").
-SDG 12 will be added later.
+We have finished a version that can be used for ten of the SDGs (Web of Science syntax) (see "Releases").
 We consider this a "version": We think the strings are functioning relatively well, but they can likely be improved after testing and feedback, and may require changes over time.
-We have currently tested the strings in an informal way while building and plan to carry out more formal testing in Q1 2023.
+We have currently tested the strings in an informal way while building and plan to carry out more formal testing in Q2-Q3 2023.

 We are currently working on a topic approach set of strings in Python, which can be run against any list of works in csv format.
-This will be released in late 2022/early 2023.
+This will be released in shortly.

 ## How do I use these strings?